 Try these if you are juicing a lot of lemons.
 This manual tabletop citrus reamer has a bowl under the reamer to catch the juice and it separates the seeds and pulp, perfect for when you want a lot of juice.
 And, for lots of lemons go for the electric citrus juicer which is great for making lemonade or juicing lemons for freezing.

 For zesting, you want to find the zester that works best for you.
 Also, replace these because they will become dull over time.
 I like using this Microplane zester because it allows you to put the zester over the top of a bowl and the zest falls out from the bottom side.
-Another option is this Oxo Good Grip zester with a wider surface that also has a non-slip end which is helpful to keep the zester steady.

-For making longs strips of lemon peel for garnish use a channel knife/zester.
+For making long strips of lemon peel for garnish use a channel knife/zester.
 This has sharp holes at one end that creates nice thin strips of citrus.
 Another zesting option is this flexible citrus zester that has a cup under the zester to catch the citrus zest.
 If you have young kids that like to cook this is a great option to keep little fingers safe.

 Remember - When Life Gives You Lemons, Make Dessert